How a Quick Eye Exam Can Detect Diabetic Retinopathy

 How Does AI Technology Improve Diagnosis Rates?

-Currently, AI does not have the capability of making complete diagnoses on a large scale.
+Currently, AI does not have the capability to make a complete diagnosis with severity.
 Today, there are only three results available with AI optionality: refer, no refer, and ungradable.
-These do not tell you what stage of diabetic retinopathy you may be in.
+These results do not tell you what stage of diabetic retinopathy a patient may be in however do allow for immediate feedback to the patient at the point of care.

 Can AI Help in the Screening of Eye Disease?

 Yes, artificial intelligence (AI) can help in the screening of eye diseases.
-AI can be trained to recognize intricate details in fundus photographs, identifying early signs of conditions such as diabetic retinopathy or glaucoma.
-By offering limited results from screenings quicker, treatments can be implemented earlier, potentially preventing vision loss on a larger scale.
+AI can be trained to recognize intricate details in fundus eye exam photographs, identifying early signs of conditions such as diabetic retinopathy or glaucoma.
+By offering limited results from screenings more quickly, treatments can be implemented earlier, potentially preventing vision loss on a larger scale.

 Is There Potential to Decrease Detection Time on Eye Exams?

 Yes, there’s significant potential to decrease detection times during eye exams, thanks largely to fundus photography and teleretinal imaging.
 Compared to in-person appointments with optometrists or ophthalmologists, teleretinal imaging is a quick eye exam, only taking about five minutes.
-In addition, by sending fundus images to the IRIS Reading Center (IRC), retinal images can be reviewed for diagnosis of diabetic retinopathy by a remote physician with results often returning in less than one business day.
+In addition, by sending fundus eye exam images to the IRIS Reading Center (IRC), retinal images can be reviewed for diagnosis of diabetic retinopathy by a remote physician with results often returning in less than two business days.

 Get started with IRIS today.